-Assembly Bill 36 proposes amendments to the Wisconsin Retirement System (WRS) regarding the rehiring of law enforcement and firefighter annuitants.
-Currently, individuals receiving a retirement or disability annuity from the WRS must suspend their annuity if they are hired by a participating employer and are expected to work at least two-thirds of full-time hours.
-This bill introduces an exception for retired law enforcement officers and firefighters, allowing them to be rehired by a participating employer without suspending their annuity, provided they do not have a prior agreement to return to work and choose not to become a participating employee upon rehire.
+Assembly Bill 36 proposes amendments to the Wisconsin Retirement System (WRS) regarding the rehiring of law enforcement officers and firefighters who are annuitants.
+Currently, individuals receiving a retirement or disability annuity from the WRS must suspend their annuity if they are hired by a participating employer and are expected to work at least two-thirds of full-time employment.
+The bill introduces an exception for retired law enforcement officers and firefighters, allowing them to be rehired by a participating employer without suspending their annuity, provided they do not have a prior agreement to return to work and choose not to become a participating employee upon rehire.

 Statutes affected: Bill Text: 40.22(1), 40.22, 40.22(2m)(intro.), 40.22(2r)(intro.), 40.22(3)(intro.)